Cumberland, Ontario: History

-Cumberland was originally incorporated as a township in 1800 as part of Russell County.
+Cumberland was originally incorporated as a township in 1800.
 It took its name from the Duke of Cumberland (later King of Hanover).
-When an upper-tier Regional level of government was created in 1969 to replace neighbouring Carleton County, the township was removed from Russell County and incorporated into the new Regional Municipality of Ottawa–Carleton.

 The township comprised the eastern portion of Ottawa's Orléans suburb as well as the communities of Cumberland Village, Carlsbad Springs, Navan, Notre-Dame-des-Champs, Sarsfield, and Vars.

 Almost 200 years after it was first incorporated, Cumberland became a city in 1999.
-City status was short-lived, however, as the municipality and all the other constituent municipalities (including the city of Ottawa) of the Regional Municipality of Ottawa–Carleton were amalgamated in 2001, to form a single municipality – the new City of Ottawa.
+City status was short-lived however as the municipality was amalgamated with of Ottawa in 2001.

 Cumberland now forms part of Ottawa.
 The largest portion of the former municipality now forms Orléans South-Navan Ward, previously named Cumberland Ward, and is represented at Ottawa City Council.
 Most of the suburban neighbourhood of Orléans, which straddled the former boundary between Cumberland and the city of Gloucester, has been split off from Cumberland and Gloucester and is now joined in Orléans East-Cumberland and Orléans West-Innes Wards.
 Thus, Orléans South-Navan Ward is now primarily rural in nature, made up of historic villages that now comprise bedroom communities of Ottawa.

 Attractions

 Cumberland Heritage Village Museum

 The Cumberland Heritage Village Museum, which depicts rural life in a village setting during the 1920s and 1930s, celebrated its 35th anniversary on September 25, 2011.
 The museum features a General Store, one-room schoolhouse and antique vehicles at the village garage, a tractor-pulled wagon ride, and farm animals.
-The former Knox Presbyterian/United Church building (1904-1980) and its artefacts were relocated from Vars to the Cumberland Heritage Village Museum.
+The former Knox Presbyterian/United Church building (1904–1980) and its artefacts were relocated from Vars to the Cumberland Heritage Village Museum.
 A memorial Roll of Honor and plaque from the Knox Presbyterian Church are dedicated to its members who served and to those who gave their lives in the First World War.
 A memorial scroll from the Knox Presbyterian Church is dedicated to its members who served in the Second World War.

 Every other Sunday, the Ottawa Valley Live Steamers and Model Engineers are on site to give rides on their model trains.
 The museum has a collection of over 20,000 artifacts, including ceramic, textile and agricultural equipment, many of which have never been on display.
 The museum and artifact collection were included amongst other architecturally interesting and historically significant buildings in Doors Open Ottawa in 2012.